HVIP Public School Bus Set-Aside & EnergIIZE Infrastructure Joint Application Closes on Dec. 15

 Vouchers for the ISEF set-aside cannot be applied to taxes, registration, infrastructure installation, or infrastructure make-ready costs.

-No manufacturer may reserve more than 30 percent of total ISEF set-aside voucher funding within the first 30 days after the program launches on August 30, 2023.
+No single manufacturer may reserve more than 30 percent of total ISEF set-aside voucher funding within the first 30 days after the launch date.
 CARB will continue to evaluate needs in the funding categories after the first 30 days and may continue limits if warranted.
-Once the funding for a particular manufacturer has reached its cap, new voucher requests will be placed on a contingency list until the cap is lifted.
+Once funding for a given manufacturer has reached its cap, new voucher requests will be placed on a contingency list until the cap is lifted.
 CARB reserves the right to set additional criteria for, modify, or eliminate any contingency lists.

 No, there is no scrappage requirement for ISEF.